Jaspreetsm21/Kickstarter_Funding/README.md

 ![](Images/correlatix_matrix.PNG)

+# Insight

+US,GB and canada are most likely to back the Kickstarter Projects.

+Project under $10,000 are not only more likely to be backed but also has higher chance of achieving their goal.

 # Model Building
 First, I transformed the categorical variables into dummy variables.
 I also split the data into train and tests sets with a test size of 20%.